-Petworth News is a community news blog where you will find facts and objective news about the people and events in our area, along with some snark and an occasional opinion or two.
+Petworth News is a community news site where you will find facts and objective news about the people and events in our area, along with some snark and an occasional opinion or two.

 Stay up to date with Petworth News — subscribe to the free once-a-week email

 Follow Petworth News on Facebook, Twitter and Instagram to keep up with local news as it happens, and subscribe to the free Petworth News Weekly email to make sure you don't miss articles.
 It offers a great recap of the past week.

 Founder / Writer